ryboe/CSS3/README.md

     *Warning: may break other CSS plugins*

-4. (Recommended) Disable Emmet
+4. (Recommended) Disable CSS completions in Emmet

-    If you have Emmet installed, its completions will appear alongside the carefully researched, standards-based completions included in this plugin.
+    If you have Emmet installed, its completions will drown out the completions offered by this package.
+You can disable Emmet completions by adding these two lines to your Emmet Package settings.

-    There are so many Emmet completions that they completely drown out the CSS3 completions.
-This wouldn't necessarily be a problem, except that Emmet is behind the times.
-The code it inserts is frequently bad.
-You're better off disabling it altogether.
-The Web will thank you.
+    ```
+    "show_css_completions": false,
+    "disable_tab_abbreviations_for_scopes": "source.css"
+    ```

 5. (Recommended) Set CSS3 as the default language for `.css` files
     * Open a `.css` file.